lmiori92/Car-CAN-Message-DB/Opel/Astra/H/MS-CAN/Display.md

 1-byte: length of the display packet i.e. the data that comes after.

-1-byte: 0x03 ? changing it seems not affecting the functionality? needs testing. datatype is a good assumption, check.
+1-byte: 0x03 ? changing it seems not affecting the functionality.
+It seems not related to a string type since it is also present in "icon" messages...Perhaps some addressing that the display gently ignores?
+Maybe related to ISO 15765-2

 1-byte: string type / position / address ?